 - Fruit Mince Pies or Plum Pudding?
 Food choices will often encourage people to engage and join in!

-Here’s my Best Ever Post.
-Yes, I’m a movie Buff and love to watch Christmas Movies in December:
+Here's my fun Christmas Movie Post.
+Yes, I'm a movie Buff and love to watch Christmas Movies in December and yes I love coffee and yes I just combined the two of them into one Christmas Image.

 Other ideas for a Christmas “Best Ever” Post